ImRafael3/Auvid/README.md

 Text appears on the left side by default.
 The cover image/video appears on the right by default.
 You can change positions freely (see section 4).
+And you can make it so its only the cover

+## The script is made with python 3, which can be installed on its website

 ----------------------------------------------------------------------
 1. FOLDER STRUCTURE